The Beyonder's Prophecy

 Jalen nodded, watching her closely.
 “And what about you?
 Do you ever get tired of being Jessica Robinson?
 Tired of the whole act?”

-Jennifer hesitated, then leaned back against the couch, stretching her legs out.
-“Yeah ... sometimes.
-But Jessica gave me a life I never thought I’d have.
-She gave me control, power.
-She made men beg for something they could never touch.
+“Yeah ... sometimes, but Jessica gave me a life I never thought I’d have.
+She gave me control and power.
 I don’t know if I’d be ready to let go of that, even if I wanted to.”

-Jalen studied her for a moment, then smirked.
+Jalen studied her for a moment, then smiled.
 “Yeah, but it sounds like you’re the one who built all of that, not Jessica.
 The way I see it, Jennifer Rollins was pulling the strings all along.”

 Jennifer blinked at him, processing his words.
 Then, slowly, a small smile formed on her lips.
 “Maybe you’re right, Jalen Moss.
 Maybe you’re right.”

-Jalen studied her for a moment, noting how different she seemed compared to the sultry, unattainable Jessica Robinson he first saw on stage.
-Her long auburn-red hair was now loose and slightly tousled, falling in soft waves over her shoulders, a contrast from the sleek, perfectly styled curls she wore as Jessica.
-Her makeup was minimal, with a light touch of mascara and a natural, pinkish lip balm, but gone is the bold red lipstick, the smoky eyes, and the high-glam contouring.
-This is Jennifer, unguarded, raw, and real.
-Here, in his living room, barefoot, curled up with a glass of wine, she wasn’t a goddess on display, she was just a woman.
-An incredible woman at that.
+Her long copper-red hair was now loose and slightly tousled, falling in soft waves over her shoulders, a contrast from the sleek, perfectly styled curls she wore as Jessica.
+Her makeup was minimal, with a light touch of mascara and a natural, pinkish lip balm, but gone was the bold red lipstick, the purplish smoky eyes, and the high-glam contouring.

 “Okay,” Jalen said, adjusting himself slightly.
 “What’s something people assume about you that’s completely wrong?”